pkounoudis/FrenchPal-Chatbot/README.md

 b.
 Policies

 Three Policy combinations were used.
-RulePolicy must always be used, because we use forms.
+RulePolicy must always be used with Forms.

 1) RulePolicy alone